 - Volunteers must not operate any machinery or equipment unless authorized by their supervisor.

 - Volunteers must immediately inform their supervisor if they suffer from fatigue, illness, discomfort due to repetitive tasks, side effects of medication, or any other causes that may affect workplace safety.

 - Volunteers must not engage in any horseplay, running, or scuffling at the Food Bank.

 - Volunteers must keep the workspace, restrooms, and snack area clean and orderly.
 Stack objects and ensure they are placed properly so they do not fall or obstruct aisles, doors, fire exits, or stairs.

 - Volunteers must wash their hands after eating, smoking, touching their face or hair, or using the restroom.

 - Volunteers must not use cellular/smart phones, headphones, iPods, MP3 players, or other electronic devices while performing volunteer activities as these devices may impede awareness and alertness.

-The Food Bank reserves the right to terminate service of any volunteer who violates our policies, or whose work and/or conduct is found to be unacceptable by his or her assigned supervisor.
+Food Bank staff reserve the right to terminate the service of any volunteer who violates our policies or whose work and/or conduct is counterproductive to the Food Bank’s Diversity, Equity, & Inclusion Mission Statement.